ANIMESH2K03/Calculation1.java/README.md

-This is my first java projeect for calculating addition substraction multiplecation and divition.
+This is my first java project for calculating addition,substraction,multiplecation and divition.